Virtual reality in telerehabilitation: Application

 The value of VR systems for the investigation and rehabilitation of cognitive and perceptual impairments and current and potential applications of VR technology address six neurorehabilitation issues.
 Korean researchers developed and assessed the value of a new rehabilitation training system to improve postural balance control by combining virtual reality technology with an unfixed bicycle.
 The system was effective as a training device; in addition, the technology might have a wider applicability to the rehabilitation field.

 Tracy and Lathan investigated the relationship between motor tasks and participants' spatial abilities by training participants within a VR based simulator and then observing their ability to transfer training from the simulator to the real world.
 The study demonstrated that subjects with lower spatial abilities achieved significant positive transfer from a simulator based training task to a similar real world robotic operation task.

 Virtual environments were applied to assess the training of inexperienced powered wheelchair users and demonstrated that the two virtual environments represent a potentially useful means of assessing and training novice powered wheelchair users.
 A recently completed project at the University of Strathclyde has resulted in the development of a wheelchair motion platform which, in conjunction with a virtual reality facility, can be used to address issues of accessibility in the built environment.

 Many cases have applied virtual reality technology to telemedicine and telerehabilitation service development.
 Because telemedicine focuses principally on transmitting medical information, VR has potential to enhance the practice.
+One significant advancement is the use of VR in telerehabilitation to help patients overcome geographic and mobility barriers by enabling them to engage in therapy remotely.
+This is particularly important in regions with limited access to healthcare services, where VR-based telerehabilitation can significantly improve patient outcomes without requiring physical attendance at medical facilities.
 State of the art of VR-based telemedicine applications is used in remote or augmented surgery as well as in surgical training, both of which are critically dependent on eye–hand coordination.
 Recently, however, different researchers have tried to use virtual environments in medical visualization and for assessment and rehabilitation in neuropsychology.

 Case studies for VR applications were conducted that were internet deliverable and they identified technical, practical, and user challenges of remote VR treatment programs.
 To improve understanding of deficits in autism and in left visual-spatial neglect, Trepagnier et al. investigated face gaze behavior in autism and right hemisphere stroke, using virtual reality and gaze sensing technology.

 An at-home stroke telerehabilitation service was developed using virtual reality haptics.
 Researchers from Rutgers University and Stanford University developed a virtual reality-based orthopedic telerehabilitation system.

 The use of virtual reality technologies in the rehabilitation of patients with vestibular system disorders and in the provision of remote medical consultation for those patients.
 He stated that an appropriately designed VR experience could greatly increase the rate of adaptation in these patients.